 David Brandolph is the Pension Rights Center’s senior communications consultant.
 He writes and edits articles for publication, informs the media of important issues affecting pension plans and their members and helps policymakers get the information they need to make better decisions.
 Previously, he served as an award-winning editor and journalist for Bloomberg BNA, where he covered and reported on retirement plan issues to a national audience.
 He has a B.A. from the University of Pennsylvania and a J.D. from the George Washington University Law School.

-Kyle Garrett, the Pension Rights Center’s Chief Operations Officer, provides information and assistance to individuals contacting the Center.
-He also conducts research, writes fact sheets and blog entries, and arranges meetings and travel.
+Kyle Garrett, the Pension Rights Center’s Chief Operations Officer, oversees provision of information and assistance to individuals contacting the Center and handles all Center finances in coordination with the Center’s accounting consultant.
+He also writes material for website publications, coordinates IT support and web support for Center staff, and provides logistical support for meetings.
 Kyle has worked with the Center since 2005, and is a graduate of Roanoke College.

 Jane Smith, the Pension Rights Center’s policy analyst, conducts analyses of policies, proposals and studies and translates these into plain-English for the general public.
 Previously, Jane worked for the Labor Department’s Division of Technical Assistance of the Employee Benefits Security Administration (EBSA).
 Prior to working at the Labor Department, she was a volunteer research economist for the PRC.
 She is a graduate of the College of William & Mary and has a Master’s degree in Economics from George Mason University.